lonchanick/lonchanick.github.io/content/authors/admin/_index.md

 awards:

 ---

-I'm currently learning new technologies and sharpening my abilities in order to hopefully one day work in the software developer field.
+I recently graduated with an Engineering at Systems from Catholic University of Ecuador, where I developed a solid foundation in programming computers.
+I'm Currently learning new technologies and sharpening my abilities in order to meet the necessary skills to work in the software development field.
+During my studies, I gained proficiency in programming languages such as C, C++ and Java.
+I have been proactive in expanding my skills through self-study and participation in online coding platforms like GitHub and CSharp-Academy.